Sieronix/BigramLanguageModel/README.md

 Simple Bigram Language Model
 This project implements a bigram language model that predicts and generates text based on word pairs.
 It includes a user-friendly GUI for visualizing word probabilities and generating sentences interactively.
+The model is designed to be simple, lightweight, and easy to use, making it ideal for learning purposes or small-scale text generation tasks.

-Features
+Key Features
+Bigram Model:

-Bigram Model: Predicts the next word based on the previous word using probability distributions.
+Predicts the next word based on the previous word using probability distributions.

+Trains on a text dataset to learn word pair frequencies.

+Probability Table:

-Probability Table: Displays word pair probabilities in a structured table format.
+Displays word pair probabilities in a structured table format.

+Allows searching and filtering by specific words.

+Sentence Generation:

-Sentence Generation: Generates sentences starting with a user-provided word, stopping at sentence-ending punctuation (., !, ?).
+Generates sentences starting with a user-provided word.

+Stops generating at sentence-ending punctuation (., !, ?).
-Interactive GUI: Built with Tkinter, allowing users to search the probability table and generate sentences dynamically.

-How It Works
+Interactive GUI:

+Built with Tkinter for a seamless user experience.

+Provides a clean interface for searching probabilities and generating sentences.

+System Architecture
+The project is divided into three main components:

-Training:
+Model Training:

-The model reads text data from a file (training_data.txt).
+Reads text data from a file (training_data.txt).

-It tokenizes the text into words and builds bigrams (pairs of consecutive words).
+Tokenizes the text and builds bigrams (pairs of consecutive words).

-It calculates probabilities for each word pair.
+Calculates probabilities for each word pair.

-GUI:
+GUI Interface:

-Search: Users can search the probability table for specific words.
+Displays the probability table in a scrollable and searchable format.

-Generate Sentences: Users can input a starting word, and the model generates a sentence based on the learned probabilities.
+Allows users to input a starting word and generate sentences.

 Text Generation:

-The model generates sentences by predicting the next word iteratively.
+Uses the trained bigram model to predict and generate text iteratively.

-It stops generating when it encounters sentence-ending punctuation (., !, ?).
+Stops generation when sentence-ending punctuation is encountered.

+Use Cases
+Educational Tool: Learn how language models work by experimenting with bigrams.

+Text Generation: Generate simple sentences for creative writing or prototyping.

+Probability Visualization: Explore word pair probabilities in a structured format.

 Requirements
 Python 3.x